oilcrest/ohwr-array-interface-labview/README.md

 Feel free to give feedback, report issues or request changes.
 Contributions and merge requests are welcome as well!

 #### Useful software
-Install [LabViewGitEnv](https://github.com/joerg/LabViewGitEnv) to integrate the LabVIEW diff and merge tools into git.
+Install [LabViewGitEnv](https://github.com/joerg/LabViewGitEnv) to integrate the LabVIEW™ diff and merge tools into git.

 You can change the options of LVCompare to get rid of unwanted diffs by attaching the limitations to file path of LVCompare in "LVCompareWrapper.sh".
 For example: